-In addition to all of the activities mentioned, Student Voice takes part in numerous consultation activities and members have regular opportunities to share their ideas with school staff, the Headteacher and the governing board as well as our partner agencies such as West Midlands Police and local councillors.
+In addition to the activities mentioned, Student Voice participates in numerous consultation activities.
+Members have regular opportunities to share their ideas with school staff, the Headteacher, the governing board, and our partner agencies such as West Midlands Police and local councillors.

 The community office is the hub for all Student Voice activities, and we are always looking for new members.
 If you would like to find out more, please contact Kerry Whitehouse at email@example.com.